julzaza/wildwitchherbs/_pages/home-protection-herbal-rituals-guide.md

 ## The Guide

-I’ve put together a structured collection of herbal protection workings, based on this exact framework.
+It is a structured collection of 14 herbal protection workings, based on this exact framework.

 It includes: